JohnWeisz/TypedJSON/readme.md

 JSON parsing is followed by _deserialization_, which converts the simple Javascript `Object` from JSON.parse into the specified class instance by doing a recursive _assignment_ to each marked property, as well as doing name conversion (if specified) and type-checking in the process.
 It also ensures that properties marked as required are present in the JSON, as an `Error` is thrown otherwise.
 Deserialization is _safe_, as the entire process is done by traversing the _expected_ metadata definitions, as opposed to traversing the _actual_ data present in JSON.
 This means that incorrect JSON will cause errors during deserialization, instead of deserializing into an unexpected object-tree.

+ > **Warning:** properties with type `Object` or `any` are an exception to this rule.
+These types will be deserialized according to the actual data present in the JSON, as these properties have no usable metadata.
+Also be aware that a property with an interface type is considered as having `Object` as its determined type.

 JSON stringifying is followed by the _serialization_ process, which is responsible for name conversion (if specified), as well as including any additional type-hints required when processing objects with polymorphic properties.
 When polymorphism is involved, type-hints are required to ensure serialized objects are deserialized into the correct subtype.
 The default property key used for type-hints embedded into the JSON string is `__type`, which is configurable.
 The serialization process is much more relaxed than deserializing, as objects being serialized are expected to be of the correct type, and security implications are less significant.

 ## License